Beta Israel: Ancient history

+The earliest archaeological evidence indicating the presence of Jews in the region comes from two incense burners discovered at Adi Qereh site near the ancient capital Yeha of Dʿmt, inscribed in Sabaic and dated to approximately 800 BCE, several centuries before the destruction of the First temple in Jerusalem.
+These inscriptions refer to "Hebrews" living among the local population.
 According to the researchers, these hereditary findings are consistent with archaeological findings on the penetration of crops domesticated in the Near East indicating that 2,500 years ago people from the Near East migrated to the Ethiopian Highlands bringing foreign crops such as wheats, barley and lentils.

-Early Jewish historian, Josephus wrote that the migration of 100,000 Jews to Kush occurred during the reign of Ptolemy I Soter, and pushed south crossing the Nile towards the Red Sea.
-Support for the large number of Jews who came to the region can be obtained from the words of the Philo, who says that at the time there were 1,000,000 Jews living in Egypt, Libya and Cush.
-Italian scholar, Filosseno Luzzatto cites this in reference to the custom of offering sacrifices among Ethiopian Jews was influenced by the Temple of Honio.

-In 325, Ezana of Axum proclaimed Christianity as the state religion, leading to the construction of monasteries and churches throughout the empire.
+In 325 CE, Ezana of Axum proclaimed Christianity as the state religion, leading to the construction of monasteries and churches throughout the empire.
 An inscription from this period references an insurrection led by a rebel named Pinchas, whose insurgents revolted and retreated to the Simien Mountains.
 It also details the surrender and the raising of taxes from Simien to Aksum.

-During the Amoraim period the Babylonian Talmud mentions a man named Yehuda from Aksum in Hanuda (then Abyssinia) came to Jerusalem to visit the Temple.

 The collapse of the Himyar Kingdom occurred following a pogrom led by Dhu Nuwas, which targeted the Aksumites and local Christian communities in Najran.
 In response, Kaleb of Axum launched a military campaign, with the support of the Byzantine Empire, Justin II.
 This intervention led to the death of Dhu Nuwas and the subsequent Aksumite annexation of Himyar.

 According to the account of the Greek traveler Cosmas Indicopleustes from Alexandria, a significant portion of Jews were either forcibly converted to Christianity or exiled to the barren mountain known as Semiani, which refers to the Simien Mountains.
 Aksumite inscriptions from the 6th century also record another outbreak of tensions between Jewish and Christian communities in Aksum.

-In the 9th century, a traveler known as Eldad ha-Dani, often referred to as "The Danite," arrived in the city of Kairouan.
+In the 9th century, a traveler known as Eldad ha-Dani, often referred to as "The Danite," arrived in the city of Kairouan, in modern-day Tunisia.
 Eldad claimed to come from an independent Jewish kingdom located in the mountains, south of Kush (modern-day Ethiopia).
 Eldad brought Halachic books with him, today scholars find it almost completely resembles the Halacha of the Beta Israel.
 Eldad asserted that his community did not adhere to the Talmud, but instead preserved a form of Judaism only adhering to the Written Torah.
-Upon his arrival, Eldad's claims were met with skepticism by the local Jewish community in Kairouan.
+Upon his arrival, Eldad's claims were met with skepticism by the Kairouan Jewish community.